NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

     *Protection from you*: You can encrypt data that is processed or stored within the cloud to prevent unauthorized access.

 * **Data Loss & Leakage** **/ Risks of shared access (Multi-tenancy)**: In a cloud provider platform being shared by different users (a "*multi-tenant*" platform) it is possible that data belonging to different customers resides on the same server.
-A few issues arise from the fact that resources (CPU, memory, etc) are shared. (a) resources can be fully taken up by one virtual machine (also called a “**noisy neighbour**”), effectively creating a denial-of-service-attack to others sharing the same resources. (b) data can leak from one customer to another:  Researchers have been able to recover other tenants' data from what was supposed to be new storage space. (c) If a multi-tenant cloud is not properly set up, a flaw in one client’s application could allow an attacker access not only to that client’s data, but every other client’s data as well.
+A few issues arise from the fact that resources (CPU, memory, etc) are shared. (a) resources can be fully taken up by one virtual machine (also called a “**noisy neighbour**”), effectively creating a denial-of-service-attack to others sharing the same resources. (b) data can leak from one customer to another:  Researchers have been able to recover other tenants' data from what was supposed to be new storage space. (c) If a multi-tenant cloud is not properly set up, a flaw in one clients application could allow an attacker access not only to that clients data, but every other clients data as well.

     *Protection from the provider*: Protecting the cloud platform with good protection software and setting it up securely is a high priority.